DhruvaSambrani/idc407/term-paper/content.md

 With this entire framework, one may also find interesting insights into the properties of certain physical networks such as brain connectomes and vascular systems.

+This review of [@barabasi] introduces the above methods with results and the significance of the same.

 # Methodology and Approach